 There are multiple purported benefits of shiitake mushrooms.
 They include the following:

 Of all the health benefits of shiitake mushrooms, heart health may be the most well-known.
 This is because the mushrooms contain compounds like eritadenine, sterols, and beta-glucans.
 These may all lower cholesterol, thus supporting a healthy heart and circulatory system.

-A 2013 study from the journal Experimental and Therapeutic Medicine found that administering shiitake mushrooms to rats that were fed a high-fat diet led them to develop less fat in the livers and artery walls and lower cholesterol.
-This is compared to rats on a high-fat diet who were not also given shiitake powder.
+A 2013 study from the journal Experimental and Therapeutic Medicine found that administering shiitake mushrooms to rats that were fed a high-fat diet led them to develop less fat in the liver and artery walls and they had reductions in their cholesterol levels.

 May Promote Bone Health

 As an excellent source of vitamin D, shiitake mushrooms could strengthen the bones.
 However, the complete amount of vitamin D in mushrooms depends on their growing conditions.
 Those exposed to UV light during growth will contain higher vitamin levels.